-All available cash receipts of TALF II are used to pay its obligations as described in Note 7.
+All available cash receipts of TALF II are used to pay its obligations as described in Note 6.
 Distributions of residual proceeds to the members will occur after all loans from FRBNY are repaid in full.
-During the life of TALF II, undistributed net residual income or loss is reported as "Undistributed net operating income" in the Statement of Changes in Members' Equity.
+During the life of TALF II, undistributed net residual income or loss is reported as "Undistributed net operating"

+income" in the Statements of Changes in Members' Equity.
 TALF II invests cash receipts from administrative fees and investment earnings in government money market funds and cash deposits.

 Various service providers for legal, accounting, administrative, custodial, compliance, and collateral monitoring services were engaged to provide services for TALF II.
-Pacific Investment Management Company LLC provides collateral monitoring services for TALF II.
-Bank of New York Mellon provides administrative and custodial services for TALF II.
+Pacific Investment Management Company LLC provided collateral monitoring services for TALF II from program inception through July 31, 2021, at which time FRBNY assumed collateral monitoring responsibilities.
+The Bank of New York Mellon provides administrative and custodial services for TALF II.
 TALF II does not have any employees and therefore does not bear any employee-related costs.